FAQs: Getting Started for Transfer Students

 This hold will be removed from your student account automatically once UMGC has verified that you have satisfied the requirement by one of the following:

-- Verifying the completion of 24 transferrable credits from another regionally accredited college or university as documented by official transcript
+Verifying the completion of 30 credits (if you applied to UMGC on or after March 30, 2020) from another regionally accredited college or university as documented by official transcript

 The process, from receipt of your high school transcript to removal of the hold, should be completed within 24 hours.
 If you have satisfied the requirement (and the hold is showing via your student account) and need to register immediately, please contact an admissions advisor.